7Block Labs

 • Configuration management

-• Network diagrams and firewall rules showing DMZ and egress allowlists. (docs.chain.link)
+• Network diagrams and firewall rules that show your DMZ and egress allowlists.
+Check out this link for more details: docs.chain.link.

-• Config dump with TOML, P2P.V2 block, and DB backup settings; validator output. (docs.chain.link)
+• A config dump that includes your TOML, P2P.V2 block, and DB backup settings, along with the validator output.
+You can find more info here: docs.chain.link.

 3) Keys and secrets: what “good” looks like in 2025